milomedia/tilix/_drafts/2019-09-03-duni-turbo-charges-innovation.md

 ![](http://www.tilix.uk.s3.amazonaws.com/img/blogs/duni/duni-ecoecho-570x420.jpg)

 The Duni brand name is sold in more than 40 markets and is the market leader in Central and Northern Europe.
-Duni has circa 2,300 employees in 23 countries, with headquarters in Malmö and production units in Sweden, Germany, Poland, Thailand and New Zealand.
+Duni has around 2,300 employees in 23 countries, with headquarters in Malmö and production units in Sweden, Germany, Poland, Thailand and New Zealand.
 Duni is listed on NASDAQ Stockholm under the ticker name "DUNI".

 Duni applies the Swedish Code of Corporate Governance, is FSC certified and is fully committed to Corporate Social Responsibility.

 Duni has built a track record of success over several decades.
-It’s strong position has been achieved through a combination of high quality products, a well-reputed brand, established customer relations and strong local presence in most European markets.
+Its strong position has been achieved through a combination of high-quality products, a well-reputed brand, established customer relations and strong local presence in most European markets.

-Johan Sundelin assumed the role of CEO at Duni Q4 2017, replacing Thomas Gustafsson, who had five successful years at Duni.
+Johan Sundelin assumed the role of CEO at Duni in Q4 2017, replacing Thomas Gustafsson, who had five successful years at Duni.

-Johan has extensive and substantial experience from fast moving consumer goods, and had previously held leading positions at Santa Maria (Paulig Group), Orkla and Unilever.
+Johan has extensive and substantial experience from fast-moving consumer goods, and had previously held leading positions at Santa Maria (Paulig Group), Orkla and Unilever.

 Under Johan’s direction, Duni is investing in medium-term initiatives to sustain success and adapt to a rapidly changing market.

 ## The challenge

-Johan Sundelin’s appointment coincided with the start of [the most substantial transformation the paper and forest-products industry has seen in many decades](https://www.mckinsey.com/industries/paper-forest-products-and-packaging/our-insights/pulp-paper-and-packaging-in-the-next-decade-transformational-change).
+Johan Sundelin’s appointment coincided with the start of [the most substantial transformation the paper and forest products industry has seen in many decades](https://www.mckinsey.com/industries/paper-forest-products-and-packaging/our-insights/pulp-paper-and-packaging-in-the-next-decade-transformational-change).
 Duni sees opportunity in these potentially existential challenges from technology, demographic changes and the environment.

 Duni’s proactive response is evidenced by its [acquisition of Biopak](https://www.duni.com/en/investor-relations/pressreleases/press-releases-archive/2018/duni-acquires-shares-in-biopak-pty-ltd-the-leading-supplier-of-sustainable-packaging-in-australia-and-new-zealand/) and [appointment of Johan Mårtensson as Business & Innovation Manager](https://duni.inpublix.com/2018/en/duni-2018/we-deliver-sustainable-experiences/).

 The challenges presented to Tilix were:

-* Map out the next waves of innovation, in energy and the environment, at the paper mill.
+* map out the next waves of innovation, in energy and the environment, at the paper mill;
-* Increase synergies between Duni’s two innovation roadmaps: sourcing and acquiring.
+* increase synergies between Duni’s two innovation roadmaps: sourcing and acquiring.

 ## The solution